mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/uninstall/index.md

     Successfully deleted znode 'dcos-service-sample' (code=200), if znode existed.
     Cleanup completed successfully.

-If you run the script via Marathon, you will also see the following output:
+If you run the script from Marathon, you will also see the following output:

     Deleting self from Marathon to avoid run loop: /janitor Successfully deleted self from marathon (code=200): /janitor